willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If this message persists, contact customer support

-### The view in the headset is completely frozen
+### The view in the HMD is completely frozen

 Typically, this means the application or a system level component has failed.
 Try the following.
 1. Press the "home" button to leave the application.
 2. Unplug the device, close MRP and plug the device back in.
 3. Reboot the PC.

-### I frequently see a black border around the edges of the view in the headset.
+### I frequently see a black border around the edges of the view in the HMD.
 Sometimes it looks like I'm looking down a tunnel

-This means that the application is not able to hit frame rate on your PC and the system is having to use old frames to render the view in the headset.
+This means that the application is not able to hit frame rate on your PC and the system is having to use old frames to render the view in the HMD.
 Since applications only render the part of the world you are looking at, if they do not consistently hit their frame rates, then the system will attempt to continue to render the world from a previous point of view and will fill in the missing details with black.
 If this happens frequently, Check the following:
 1. Close or terminate all unneeded programs to free up memory and CPU.
 2. Reduce detail settings in your application.
 3. Reduce detail settings in Windows Mixed Reality settings.

-### The view in the headset is jittering and stuttering a lot
+### The view in the HMD is jittering and stuttering a lot

 There are several reasons this may happen.
 The primary causes are the system not being able to render content to the headset, or the tracking system is experiencing problems.
 Check the following:
 1. Make sure your PC is not under resource contention.
 Open Task Manager and ensure your compute resources are free (e.g. 80% CPU free, 400MB of ram and disk IO is below 80%).